Prusik: Advantages

 Climbers carry Prusik cords mainly for emergency use, as they are lighter than other options.
 Prusiks are fast to place on a rope, and with practice can be placed with one hand.
 The loops of cord can be used as slings, and are thus multi-functional in a climbing environment.

 Prusiks will work around two ropes, even two ropes of different diameters.
 Prusiks provide a strong attachment that will not damage or break the rope, and so are used in some rope-rescue techniques.
 Prusiks are good to use in hauling systems where multiple rope-grabs may be needed, and where mechanical rope-grabs are not available.

 Prusiks are far less likely to damage the main rope than mechanical rope-grabs such as a jumar.
 An overloaded Prusik will initially slip, causing no damage.
 If loaded to great excess, the worst result is that it slides until the heat of friction causes physical failure of the Prusik cord, rather than the rope.
 Mechanical rope-grabs when overloaded will sometimes damage the sheath of the rope, or in extreme cases sever the rope entirely.

 Depending on which variant is used, Prusik hitches have the advantage of working in both directions.
 Most mechanical rope-grabs work like a ratchet, moving freely up the rope, but grabbing when a load is placed down on them.
 Traditional Prusiks (such as those shown below) will grab when pulled by the tail, either up or down, and will slide either way when pushed by the barrel.

 Although the Prusik Climb technique may be seen as outdated by some, the US Army still includes it in its annual Best Ranger competition.
-Rangers in the competition routinely make it up a 65-foot rope in under a minute.
+Rangers in the competition routinely make it up a 65-foot (19.8 metre) rope in under a minute.